EmiMidnight/ABR_Tool/ABR_Tool/ReadMe.txt

 - Show the currently loaded archive name in the title bar, so you don't lose track of which file you are editing
 - Reworked the design of the app
 - Made the surface type more readable
+- Improved error messages when loading incompatible textures.
+It will now show you a comparison between old and new files in regards to Type and Mipmaps.

 NOTES NOTES NOTES:
 This is an alpha version.
 It will be buggy and unstable.